SlowBubble/MidiChordSheet/README.md

 ## WIP

 - Design auto-playing playlist
-  - Use ajax to fetch csv data from a server without page refresh (because MIDI.js must be user triggered).
+  - Use ajax to fetch tsv data from a server without page refresh (because MIDI.js must be user triggered).
   - Customize # of repeats, randomize transpose (take min-max melody into account), randomize instrument, tempo multiplier.
-- Record backing track.

 ## P1

+- Comping same chord across measures.
 - Display k, k-1, ....
   - Need more design for what info is needed and how to convert.
 - pickup measure for chords.